KiranbirSinghVirk/Automatic-Timetable-Generator-using-ML/README.md

 ## Group Project
 This project is a **team effort** developed collaboratively.
 Below are the contributors and their roles:

-## 🚀 Group Project

-This project is a **team effort** developed collaboratively.
-Below are the contributors and their roles:

-## 🚀 Group Project

-This project is a **team effort** developed collaboratively.
-Below are the contributors and their roles:

 | Name                    | Role(s)                                                             |
 |-------------------------|----------------------------------------------------------------------|
 | Anushka Soorma          | Machine Learning (Model Development & Training)                      |